UHDanke/gd_docs/bugs/misc.md

 ## \[2.206\] Overwriting a spawn remap of ID 2 crashes the game

 If you spawn remap group ID 2 to any ID, then call another spawn which remaps group ID 2 to any other non-zero ID, then call a trigger which uses group ID 2, the game will instantly crash when calling the first spawn.
-Only ID 2 is affected,
+Only ID 2 is affected.
 Only Steam and Android exhibit this bug.
 Mac and IOS are not affected.

 ## \[2.207\] Regrouping objects with Group Parent IDs creates phantom groups